Selling your business can be a stressful and emotional decision, but there is help available along the way. Here’s what you need to know.

 When you’re negotiating a sale, make sure that the business information you have given is completely accurate.
 If you say something or provide information that is later proved to be untrue, it could be labelled as misleading or even deceptive behaviour.
 To reach a deal, you will need to agree on the sale price, deposit amount, settlement period, arrangement for current staff and figure out if handover training is required.
 Reaching a compromise on some details may lead to the best possible outcome.

 Preparing the contract

-For the most part an intermediary will draw up the sale contract (expect in NSW where it is done by a solicitor).
+For the most part, an intermediary will draw up the sale contract (except in NSW where it is done by a solicitor).
 Many small business owners will ask their solicitor to review a contract and the same move will usually be done by the buyer’s lawyer as well.
 A solicitor will make sure the contract doesn’t have any false statements and it covers every aspect of the proposed sale.

 Communicating with employees

 When an owner sells a business, the employees usually either get transferred with the business to the new owner or they are told that their services will no longer be required.
 In either situation, the transfer of the business ends an employee’s position with you, so as their former employer, you will need to give them proper notice of ending employment or payment in lieu of notice.
 It’s important for outgoing owners to communicate with current employees and let them know what their employment status will be once the new owner takes over the business.